frederic-perez/AmE-dictionary/data/dictionary.md

 __paraph__ _n_ A flourish made after or below a signature, originally to prevent forgery.
 __paraphernalia__ _n_ :six::pencil2::hammer: _Star Wars paraphernalia._
 __paraphilia__ _n_ :two::hammer:
-__paraplegia__ _n_ Complete paralysis of the lower half of the body including both legs, usually caused by damage to the spinal cord.
+__paraplegia__ _n_ :two: Complete paralysis of the lower half of the body including both legs, usually caused by damage to the spinal cord.
 __parapraxis__ _n_
 __paraprosdokian__
 __parasailing__